Re: SKILL LEVEL?

 Re: WHAT KIND OF FOUNDATION PAPER DO YOU RECOMMEND?

-I like the body of plain old 20-lb. copy paper.
+When I started printing patterns back in the 90s, I contacted designers and asked what paper they were using for their saleable patterns.
+And I heard...Crickets.
+No one would share :( !
+Hence, I learned to like the body of plain old 20-lb. copy paper, and I have used it only for years.
 "Butcher" or freezer paper is also nice because when you press it, it sticks to the fabric to hold it in place.
-There are specialty papers sold for foundation piecing that are lightweight, easy to see through, and easy to tear.
-Depends on whether you want to spend money or not.
-I don't personally use them, so I'm afraid I can't recommend any meritable product.
+There are specialty papers sold for foundation piecing that are lightweight, easy to see through, and easy to tear--depends on whether you want to spend money or not.
+I don't personally use them, so I'm afraid I can't recommend any particular product.

 Re: WILL YOU BE AT PADUCAH?